 Starting a new AI project in 2019?
 Don’t fail prey to the hype.
 The new year will see a separation of the wheat from the chaff, and an AI fail at this stage could spell disaster for your project, team, and company.

-This article presents information and advice to help you build an effective AI solution:
+This article includes classic stories of recent, high-profile AI fails, as well as information and advice from veteran data scientists and executives to help you build an effective AI solution:

-- “9 more ways to fail with AI” from the Chief Data Officer at Abe.ai
+- “9 More Ways to Fail With AI” by the Chief Data Officer at Abe.ai

-Full disclosure if you’re new to Lexalytics: we provide a data analytics platform that uses AI and machine learning for natural language processing.
+Full disclosure if you’re new to Lexalytics: we provide a business intelligence platform that uses AI and machine learning for natural language processing and text analytics.
 But the stories and the advice presented here are relevant for anyone involved in AI/machine learning.

 Fail: Microsoft’s AI Chatbot Corrupted by Twitter Trolls